 Possible job roles: community sports development officer, sports specific development officer

-SkillsActive’s Register of Exercise Professionals (REPs) focuses on those working in the fitness industry.
-It aims to help safeguard and promote the health and interests of people who are using the services of exercise and fitness instructors, teachers and trainers.
+The Register of Exercise Professionals (REPs) supports those working within the fitness industry.
+REPs aims to regulate the fitnes industry and help safeguard and promote the interests of those using the services provided by fitness professionals.

 SkillsActive issues Apprenticeship frameworks, which outline the minimum requirements needed to complete the Apprenticeship at each level and for each occupation.
 We also provide certification for apprentices in England and Wales.